JuliaWeb/RemoteREPL.jl/README.md

 123
 ```

+## How-To

 ### Connecting Julia processes on separate machines

-This is the same as above, except:
+This is similar to the tutorial:

 * Ensure you have an ssh server running on `your.host.example` and can login
   normally using ssh.
 If you've got some particular credentials or ssh options